Critchley Markers A-Z

 Three men dressed in period attire, standing on a cobblestone street.
 One of the men, holding a coin in one hand, is captured mid-toss, while the other two watch intently

+In 1851, they moved to their premises to Frogmarsh Mills on Nailsworth Stream.
 Each partner had an important role.
 Perkins was in charge of manufacturing.
 Marmont focused on the local market.
 Critchley handled finance and overseas sales.

 The Franco-Prussian war of 1870 was a turning point in their business.
 With the devastation of French pin factories, England, and particularly the Critchley business, saw a boom.
 Critchley's trips to Paris were successful and greatly improved their market position.